 To access Randomization Settings, you must select a study from the landing page after clicking on the Randomization module.
 Randomization Settings allow you to choose a Randomization Type, format a Randomization ID, provide and access Kit information, and record Treatments.

-In the Study Settings section, you can choose how you would like to Randomize (by Study or by Site), the type of Randomization that will be used, whether or not to allow Unbalanced Randomization, and whether or not to Mask the treatment data.
+In the Study Settings section, you can choose how you would like to Randomize (by Study or by Site), the type of Randomization that will be used, whether or not to allow Unbalanced Randomization, whether or not to Mask the treatment data, which email group will receive an email notification when data is unmasked, and whether or not Sites will be required to enter login credentials before revealing treatment.

 Before selecting a Randomization type, you must configure Randomization settings.
 A Randomization List Template will be generated based on what type of Randomization is chosen.
 This template will be accessible in the Randomization Lists tab.
 The types of Randomization used in the Randomization module are detailed below.